SandSnip3r/HyperbotDoc/_posts/2024-03-17-alchemy-elixirs.md

 ### Mathematical Analysis

 I am going to explain a mathematical model that we can use to make the above decision.
-To keep it simple, I am going to use the success rates of just an elixir with a lucky powder, since this is the most common case.
+To keep the calculations simple, I am going to use the success rates from the database of an elixir combined with a lucky powder, since this is the most common case.
 Luck stones can be rare, and avatars and premium subscriptions cost real money.

 [![Elixir and Powder Rates]({{ site.baseurl }}/assets/images/elixir_and_powder_rates.png)]({{ site.baseurl }}/assets/images/elixir_and_powder_rates.png)
 _Here are our rates again, to easily reference._